The Pike Place Market Foundation

 Established in 1982, The Market Foundation is a non-profit organization which supports housing and services for our low-income neighbors by fundraising, advocacy and community building.
 Over the past 30 years, The Market Foundation has contributed to a neighborhood model that allows our diverse community to live and thrive here at Pike Place Market.
 The Foundation does this by:

-- Providing funding to the Market's social services including the Pike Market Medical Clinic, Senior Center, Food Bank, Heritage House and Child Care & Preschool
+- Providing funding to the Market's social services including Neighborcare Health at Pike Place Market, Pike Market Senior Center, Pike Market Food Bank, Heritage House and PIke Market Child Care & Preschool

 - Providing Market Fresh Coupons to low-income neighbors so they have access fresh produce in the Market